aymenfurter/document-comparison-solution-accelerator/README.md

 ## 🎯 Purpose

-This solution accelerator serves as a **reference implementation** and **starting point** for developers looking to build document comparison solutions using Azure services.
+This solution accelerator serves as a **reference implementation** and **starting point** for developers looking to build change log generation use cases using Azure services.
 It demonstrates:

 - Integration of Azure OpenAI for intelligent change analysis
 - Usage of Azure Document Intelligence for OCR